wso2/kubernetes-is/simple/README.md

 ## Prerequisites

 * Install [Kubernetes  Client](https://kubernetes.io/docs/tasks/tools/install-kubectl/) in order to run the steps provided in the following **Quick Start Guide**.

 * An already setup [Kubernetes cluster](https://kubernetes.io/docs/setup).

+* WSO2 product Docker images used for the Kubernetes deployment.

+  WSO2 product Docker images available at [DockerHub](https://hub.docker.com/u/wso2/) package General Availability (GA) versions of WSO2 products with no [WSO2 Updates](https://wso2.com/updates).

-* In order to use Docker images with WSO2 Updates, you need an active [WSO2 Subscription](https://wso2.com/subscription).
+  For a production grade deployment of the desired WSO2 product-version, it is highly recommended to use the relevant Docker image which packages WSO2 Updates, available at [WSO2 Private Docker Registry](https://docker.wso2.com/).
+In order to use these images, you need an active [WSO2 Subscription](https://wso2.com/subscription).
-Otherwise, you can proceed with Docker images available at [DockerHub](https://hub.docker.com/u/wso2/), which are created using GA releases.<br><br>
+  <br><br>

 ## Quick Start Guide